Stall Effect

 After a certain angle, the curve decreases until it reaches zero.
 This is because beyond that critical angle, the vortices fully cover the upper surface of the wing, leading to a loss of lift.
 This phenomenon is known as \"stall\".

 The condition for achieving flight is met when the lift force ($F_L$) equals the weight of the aircraft or bird, which is calculated from the body mass ($m$) and the gravitational Acceleration ($g$).
-This is achieved with sufficient values of speed with respect to the medium ($v$), the surface that generates lift ($S_w$), and the coefficient of lift ($C_L$), where the latter coefficient is the adjustable factor.
+This is achieved with sufficient values of ERROR:6110,0, the surface that generates lift ($S_w$), and the coefficient of lift ($C_L$), where the latter coefficient is the adjustable factor.
 In the case of aircraft, pilots can modify the value of the coefficient of lift ($C_L$) using flaps, whose value must satisfy:

 Flaps are adjusted by changing the angle that the wing makes with the direction of flight, known as the angle of attack.